Katy Perry: Achievements

-Throughout her career, Perry has won five American Music Awards, fourteen People's Choice Awards, four Guinness World Records, a Brit Award, and a Juno Award.
+Throughout her career, Perry has won five American Music Awards, 14 People's Choice Awards, 19 Guinness World Records, a Brit Award, and a Juno Award.
 In September 2012, Billboard dubbed her the "Woman of the Year".
 From May 2010 to September 2011, the singer spent a record-breaking 69 consecutive weeks in the top ten of the Billboard Hot 100.
 Teenage Dream became the first album by a female artist to produce five number-one Billboard Hot 100 singles, and the second album overall after Michael Jackson's Bad.
 In the United States, she has accumulated nine number-one singles on the Billboard Hot 100, her most recent being "Dark Horse", and holds the record for having 18 consecutive number-one songs on the Billboard Dance Club Songs chart.

-Billboard also named her the 15th most successful dance club artist of all time.
-The magazine additionally ranked her fourth on its "Greatest of All Time Pop Songs Artists" list, included Teenage Dream and Prism among its "Greatest of All Time Billboard 200 Albums by Women" list, and ranked "Dark Horse" at number 100 on its "Greatest of All Time Hot 100 Songs" as well as one of its "Greatest of All Time Hot 100 Songs by Women" along with "E.T.", "Firework", and "California Gurls".
+According to Billboard, she is the 15th most successful dance club artist of all time.
+The magazine additionally ranked her fourth on its "Greatest of All Time Pop Songs Artists" list, fifth on the 2025 "Top 100 Women Artists of the 21st Century" list, and 25th on the 2024 "Greatest Pop Stars of the 21st Century" list, included Teenage Dream and Prism among its "Greatest of All Time Billboard 200 Albums by Women" list, and ranked "Dark Horse" at number 100 on its "Greatest of All Time Hot 100 Songs" as well as one of its "Greatest of All Time Hot 100 Songs by Women" along with "E.T.", "Firework", and "California Gurls".
 In June 2015, her music video for "Dark Horse" became the first video by a female artist to reach 1 billion views on Vevo.
 The following month, her music video for "Roar" reached 1 billion views on Vevo, making her the first artist to have multiple videos with 1 billion views.
+During May 2024, it reached 4 billion views, making it the most viewed music video by a female artist on YouTube at that time.